matheus24scc/matheus24scc/README.md

 matheus — developer by day, recon & red-team learner by night

 root@matheus:~# cat about.txt
-> Building stuff: APIs, automation, and security tooling.
+> Building stuff: APIs, automation, and security/AI tooling.
 > Learning path: Pentest -> Red Team -> Offensive Security.
 > Vibe: break it, understand it, defend it better.
 > Everything here is study / CTF / AUTHORIZED testing only.